vagnerclementino/bragdoc/README.md

 We recognized the need for a simple, yet powerful tool to assist individuals in tracking and presenting their professional achievements.
-Bragdoc was born out of this need, and its name, "bragdoc," encapsulates its purpose: helping you document your accomplishments and create a powerful resource to refer to during performance reviews.
+Bragdoc was born out of this need, and its name, "bragdoc", encapsulates its purpose: helping you document your accomplishments and create a powerful resource to refer to during performance reviews.